Types of Intellectual Property

 1. The invention must be a patentable matter

 Some matters are excluded from patent protection.
-Most European countries follow the European Patent Convention (EPC) rules and claim that a patent can not be obtained for:
+Most European countries follow the European Patent Convention (EPC) rules and claim that a patent can not be obtained for the next forms of intellectual property:

 - discoveries, scientific theories and mathematical methods,